School of Politics and International Relations

 Biography

-Jason Klocek is Assistant Professor in the School of Politics and International Relations at the University of Nottingham.
-He is also a Senior Researcher at the United States Institute of Peace and a Faculty Affiliate of the University of Notre Dame's Center for the Study of Religion and Society and.
-Prior to joining SPIR, Jason held an appointment as a Postdoctoral Research Fellow at the University of Notre Dame.
+Prior to joining SPIR, Jason completed a Global Religions Research Initiative Postdoctoral Research Fellowship at the University of Notre Dame.
 He received the American Political Science Association's 2019 Aaron Wildavsky Award for the best dissertation in the field of religion and politics.
 He holds a PhD and MA in Political Science from the University of California, Berkeley and an MA in Conflict Resolution from Georgetown University.
 He served with the U.S. Peace Corps in Turkmenistan from 2003-2005.

 Expertise Summary

-Jason's research and teaching interests primarily lie at the intersection of political violence and repression, with particular attention to the role of religion.
-His current book project explores how counterinsurgents construe and respond to religious rebellions with an empirical focus on British insurgency wars during the early postwar period.
-He has also written on the determinants of minority discrimination, religious violence, the military chaplaincy, interfaith dialogue, relational peace, intersectional stereotyping in political decision making, and religion during the Covid-19 pandemic.
+Jason's research and teaching explore the intersection of violent conflict, peace building processes, and political repression, with particular attention to the role of religion.
+His current book project investigates how counter-insurgents construe and respond to religious rebellions with an empirical focus on British insurgency wars during the early postwar period.
+He has also written on the determinants of minority discrimination, religious violence, the military chaplaincy, interfaith dialogue, relational peace, religious peace building, intersectional stereotyping in political decision making, and religion during the Covid-19 pandemic.

-Jason's scholarly work has appeared or is forthcoming in the Journal of Peace Research, Journal of Conflict Resolution, Journal for the Scientific Study of Religion, Oxford Research Encyclopedia of International Studies, and Oxford Research Encyclopedia of Politics, among other publications.
+Jason's scholarly work has appeared in the Journal of Peace Research, Journal of Conflict Resolution, Conflict Management and Peace Science, Journal for the Scientific Study of Religion, The Review of Faith and International Affairs, Religions, Oxford Research Encyclopedia of International Studies, and Oxford Research Encyclopedia of Politics, among other publications.
 He has also engaged with media outlets such as The Washington Post, NBC News THINK, and the SiriusXM POTUS Politics Channel.

 Teaching Summary

-In the 2022-23 academic year, Jason will be convening the following modules:
+In the 2025-26 academic year, Jason will convene the following modules:

 Students are very welcome to book on for office hours during term time using the School of Politics and IR booking page.